Ajayahirwar94/CODSOFT/README.md

-I have written code anyone can use it for there personal use
+I have written code anyone can use it for there personal use.
+Or anyone can contribute to it